rbong/rhcsa-open-guide/exam-checklist.md

 ---

-## Using This Checklist
+## Using this checklist

 To check off items on the checklist, [log in to GitHub](https://github.com/login) and [fork this guide](https://github.com/rbong/rhcsa-open-guide/fork).
-Then, you may edit the checklist at the following URL, replacing `<username>` with your username:
+Then, you may edit the checklist at the following location, replacing `<username>` with your username:

 ```
 https://github.com/<username>/rhcsa-open-guide/edit/master/exam-checklist.md